Stations & Real Estate

 As the major railway station for the second-largest port in Canada , Montréal Central Station played an important role in connecting Canadian cities.
 VIA Rail’s second-busiest station is also the main transportation hub for the Island of Montréal, providing connections with regional and local trains, buses, and the subway system.
 Moreover, Montréal Central Station is connected to Montréal’s famous “underground city,” a pedestrian network spread over 32 km.

 Construction date : 1943

-The terminus for Toronto–Kingston commuter trains and a major stop on the Toronto–Montréal and Toronto–Ottawa routes, Kingston station welcomes an average of 20 trains per day, making it VIA Rail’s sixth-busiest station.
+The terminus for Toronto–Kingston commuter trains and a major stop on the Toronto–Montréal and Toronto–Ottawa routes, Kingston station welcomes an average of 20 trains per day, making it VIA Rail’s fifth-busiest station.

 Construction date : 1974

 Toronto’s Union Station, owned by the city of Toronto, is VIA Rail’s busiest station, welcoming more than two million visitors per year.
 Canada’s largest and most opulent station is a major hub for intercity travel.
 It is located in the heart of the city and features a market, restaurants, ongoing arts and cultural events, boutiques, a hair salon, and much more.

 The last major stop before the Toronto–Sarnia train terminus and the Toronto–Windsor train terminus, London station is VIA Rail’s fourth-busiest station.